What is a Cell? Definition, Types, Structure, Functions, and More

 Example: Plasmids and Multiple Antibiotic Resistance

 Imagine a bacterium with a plasmid containing two genes.
-One gene provides resistance to ampicillin, while the other offers resistance to tetracycline (both being antibiotics).
+One gene resists ampicillin, while the other offers resistance to tetracycline (both being antibiotics).

 How does plasmid affect antibiotic treatment?

-However, if the doctor prescribes streptomycin an antibiotic the bacteria lack resistance against (no gene on the plasmid for it) the bacteria will likely die.
+However, the bacteria will likely die if the doctor prescribes streptomycin, an antibiotic the bacteria lacks resistance to (no gene on the plasmid).
 This highlights the importance of using the correct antibiotic to fight infections.

 Mesosome: Infoldings in Prokaryotic Cells

-In prokaryotic cells, the cell membrane can fold inwards to create a structure called a mesosome.
-Mesosomes come in three main forms: vesicles, tubules, and lamellae.
+The cell membrane can fold inwards in prokaryotic cells to create a mesosome structure.
+Mesosomes come in three primary forms: vesicles, tubules, and lamellae.

 These infoldings are thought to play several roles in the cell, including: